wzhtoo/Microsoft-Cybersecurity-Analyst-Professional-Certificate/01_Introduction-to-Computers-and-Operating-SystemsandSecurity/Module_4/01_FinalCourseAssessment/03_GradedAssignment.md

 - A series of predetermined steps a computer uses to achieve a given task.

 22. Question 22
-    Which of the following email clients uses Google Drive to provide additional cloud storage?
+    Which of the following email clients uses Google Drive to provide additional Cloud storage?

 - Outlook
 - **Gmail**
   - Correct.
-Gmail is associated with Google, so we will use this service for cloud storage.
+Gmail is associated with Google, so we will use this service for Cloud storage.
 - Thunderbird

 23. Question 23